Lionheart (1987 film): Plot

 Loosely based on the historical Children's Crusade, the story follows Robert Nerra, an exiled young knight, played by Eric Stoltz, who leads a band of orphans to join the Third Crusade with King Richard the Lionheart while protecting the children from the Black Prince (Gabriel Byrne), a disillusioned crusader turned child slave trader (not to be confused with the real-life Edward, the Black Prince).

 Production

-Lionheart was a big budget film.
-It was filmed in Hungary and Portugal, utilizing several castles and hundreds of Slavic children hired as extras.
-The film was Schaffner's penultimate film and represented the final collaboration between the director and his friend Jerry Goldsmith (together they previously worked on The Stripper, Planet of the Apes, Patton, Papillon, and The Boys from Brazil).
+Lionheart was filmed in Hungary and Portugal, utilizing several castles and hundreds of Slavic children hired as extras.
+The movie was Schaffner's penultimate film and was his final collaboration with his friend Jerry Goldsmith.
+The two had previously worked on numerous films together, including The Stripper, Planet of the Apes, Patton, Papillon, Islands in the Stream, and The Boys from Brazil.

-Music
+Soundtrack

-In 1987 Varèse Sarabande released the soundtrack on two separate albums, with Jerry Goldsmith conducting the Hungarian State Opera Orchestra; in 1994 the label released a one-disc edition as Lionheart: The Epic Symphonic Score featuring all of Volume 1 and six tracks from Volume 2.
+The soundtrack of the movie was released in 1987 by Varèse Sarabande.
+Separated into two albums, it featured Jerry Goldsmith conducting the Hungarian State Opera Orchestra.
+In 1994 the label released a one-disc edition titled Lionheart: The Epic Symphonic Score featuring all of Volume 1 and six tracks from Volume 2.
 Then in the summer of 2021, the complete score was released as “The Deluxe Edition” (on two discs).